rcmagic/FaunaFight/README.md

 [ = throw

-Fauna was developed in Lua with the Love 2D framework. https://www.love2d.org/
+Fauna Fight was developed in Lua with the Love 2D framework. https://www.love2d.org/

 Also using this awesome live debugging tool Lick